-This summer the pretty London Essence Summer Terrace at St Ermin’s Hotel will play host to a collection of floral masterclasses.
+This summer the London Essence Summer Terrace at St Ermin’s Hotel will play host to a collection of floral masterclasses.

 Brought to you by one of London’s leading florists, TBR Floral Design.
 The newly opened London Essence Summer Terrace is a truly alfresco bar, a rarity in the city, and overlooks the beautiful gardened courtyard of St Ermin’s.